shwethaj1104/AWS_study_material/IAM MFA.md

 There are also 3 compatible apps you can setup with- install virtyual MFA applications- check for andriod or Apple devices apps- recommended to use Authy scan the code in phone and 2 codes will be genrated with time lapse of 15 seconds, so give them - assign MFA

+so from next time when ever you login to the account it will ask for MFA token.